How does this medication work? What will it do for me?

 Seizures: Cinacalcet may increase the possibility of seizures occurring, particularly if you have a history of seizures.
 If you have a seizure disorder or a history of seizures, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if cinacalcet passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are a breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.

 What other drugs could interact with this medication?